 Welcome to the wonderful world of curry pastes!
 Go to an oriental supermarket and take your time to look around.
-Usually you can find at least ten different curry pastes for every desire: hot, mild, red, yellow, green.
+Usually you can find at least ten different curry pastes for every desire: hot, mild, red, yellow, green, and so on.
 And usually the ingredients used are really good too.
 Most consist only of onions, garlic, salt and other spices and don’t need any preservatives.
 Jackpot!

 - 3,5kg Lean stewing beef